wheeler-jason/ChatUCF/README.md

 # ChatUCF

-Android Application: Location-based Chatrooms on UCF campus Written in collaboration with Arjune Watane, Mitchell Crozier, and Rubba Ashwas for COP4331 Processes of Object-Oriented Software Design.
+Android Application: Location-based Chatrooms on UCF campus.
+Written in collaboration with Arjune Watane, Mitchell Crozier, and Rubba Ashwas for COP4331 Processes of Object-Oriented Software Design.
 This is a modified version of Kevin Gleason's example application from PubNub.